blork/blork.github.io/README.md

 experience with Software Development techniques such as Test/Behavior Driven Devlopment.

-## Domain-specific Word Sense Disambiguation
+## Semantic Textual Similarity

 ### Darwin Research Project

 #### 2011 - Current

 The philosophy of the Darwin project is to give students at fourth year and Masters level some insight into the research process by applying scientific research methodology to a small group research project.
-This project will implement and evaluate a Word Sense Disambiguation system that makes use of information about document topics.
-The WSD system will be based on an existing approach which will be adapted using one of several techniques that have been proposed.
+This project aims to produce a system which can quantifiably inform us how similar two short sentences are, resulting in a similarity score.
+This will be done by using existing approaches (such as N-gram overlap) which will be extended using one of several techniques that have been proposed.

 ## Mining & Integrating a Large Amount of Information from the Web